psvehla/digital_banking/README.md

 First I had to learn how to create a Flutter app, and then how to splice the widgets into the `flutter create app` I was left with.

-Next, I found that if I managed to get ChatGPT to actually write me some code, it would error out if it tried to write too much.
+As can be seen above, I found that when I managed to get ChatGPT to actually write me some code, it would error out if it tried to write too much.

 ![alt broken code](removed.png "Broken Code")

-I got around this by eliciting an overall structure, before eliciting more detail of the relevant widgets.
+I got around this by eliciting an overall structure, before asking for more detail on the relevant widgets.
 This made the process more laborious, but it was better than giving up.
+It also meant more effort to splice the code I was given into the app.

 After adding a few widgets I found that ChatGPT had assumed an infinitely long phone, since it had not factored scrolling into the app.
 That saw me needing to find out how to add scrolling.

-The completed app saw notifications at the bottom of a scroll down the screen, which really didn't make sense.
-I moved it up the order so that they appear on the screen out of the gate, before any scrolling takes place.
+The completed app had notifications at the bottom of a scroll down the screen, which really didn't make sense.
+I moved it up the order so that they appear on the screen on app startup, before any scrolling takes place.

 ![alt app start](app1.png "App Start")
 ![alt app scrolled](app2.png "App Scrolled")